Fireside

 to the Lamb of

 God for salvation.
-Many churches do not
+Sadly, many churches do not

 want to turn